Fellowship and Innovation Grant Overview

 Yes.
 As a Fellow, you will receive a $5,000 award, which is yours to spend however you wish.
 Separate from the award, each project is also entitled to receive up to $1,000 in project funding, for any actual expenses incurred in implementing your project.
 Please note that this $1,000 in funding can be used to pay others for time and labor, but cannot be used to compensate yourself for any work you do on your own project.

 Fellows should expect to spend 1–3 hours per week in Fellowship-related training, meetings, check-ins, and the like.
-This includes a mandatory weekly session with your Fellowship cohort and leadership coaches, which will take place during the Tuesday lunch hour (12:10–1:10 p.m.).
+This includes a mandatory weekly session with your Fellowship cohort and leadership coaches, which will take place during the Tuesday or Wednesday (day to be finalized) lunch hour (12:10–1:10 p.m.).
 Fellows will spend additional time on their project-related efforts, and that time commitment will depend upon the nature of the project.
 Fellows may also spend time toward the end of the year planning a leadership-related symposium or other event; the time commitment there will depend on the cohort’s conceptualization of the event.

 Fellows may also be asked to help build interest in the program throughout the Law School community by, among other things, participating in events and information sessions, and identifying other leaders who may be interested in applying.